Singapore’s coronavirus cases have crossed the 10,000 mark on 22 April 2020.

 Managing Agent Services as Essential Services

-Can my managing agent firm continue to operate during the circuit breaker period?
+Can my managing agent firm operate during Phase 2?

-MAs will need to submit details of the operations via information for providing essential services/ construction work form in order to continue operating.
+MAs will need to submit details of the operations at BCA’s essential services project form in order to continue operating.
 Employees who report for work on site must be kept to a minimum.
 Safe distancing practices must be in place, for employees who must work on site.
 For work that can be done off site, such as backend operations, employees should telecommute.

 How will MAs ensure that their service level to MCSTs is not affected by the restrictions?